TomPlum/advent-of-code-2019/README.md

 improve the performance of my graphing algorithm, so my solution input didn't take a literal eternity to run.

 ### Mathematically Challenging (Day 22)
+Day 22, Slam Shuffle, started off in part 1 as nice and easy puzzle with some interesting card shuffling strategies that work nicely with behavioural design patterns.
+However, part 2 threw a spanner in the works with what some have called 'Advent of Math'.
+The second part increased the deck size from `1x10^5` -> `1x10^14` and the number of shuffles from 1 to an order of magnitude similar to that of the deck size.
+The solution in short was to;

+1. Represent the shuffling algorithms as linear functions in the form `f(x) = ax + b`.
+2. Create a single aggregate function by composing all the converted linear functions together.
+3. Use exponentiation by squaring with modular arithmetic in order to reduce the number of shuffles required.

 ### Most Fun (Day 8)
 This day was the most fun because I didn't understand what was actually going on until I'd successfully implemented a